2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/001_GameLoop.md

 This will obviously cause a perceptible visual stutter.

-### Multithreaded Loops
+### Multi-threaded Loops

 Higher budget (AAA) games don't usually use a variation of the "classic" game loop, but instead make use of the capabilities of newer hardware.
 Using multiple threads (lines of execution) executing at the same time, making everything quicker and the framerate higher.

-Multithreaded loops are created in a way that separates the input-update part of the game loop from the drawing part of it.
+Multi-threaded loops are created in a way that separates the input-update part of the game loop from the drawing part of it.
 This way the update thread can take care of updating our simulation, while the drawing/rendering loop can take care of drawing the result to screen.

 The catch is that we can't just wait for the input-update thread to finish before rendering, that wouldn't make it quicker than just using a one-threaded game loop: instead we make the rendering thread "lag behind" the input-update thread by *1 frame* - this way while the input-update thread takes care of the frame number $n$, the drawing thread will be rendering the prepared frame number $n-1$.